elisa-amaral/Dynamic-Landing-Pages-with-ReactJS-and-Strapi/README.md

-# Dynamic Landing Pages with ReactJS and Strapi
+# Dynamic Landing Pages with React.js and Strapi

 This project allows users to build dynamic landing pages with React.js + Strapi.
 See the demonstration video and the complete tech stack below.